 Accordingly, during her senior year she did her best to cobble together a grad school application.
 “I wasn’t sure what I was doing and I had nobody helping me,” Garbarino recalls.
 “I just wrote a letter.
 It was probably terrible.”

-Terrible or not, the application landed her an interview at Columbia in the department of Nutritional and Metabolic Biology.
-Though she was confident in her ability to conduct research, Garbarino had no clue as how to conduct herself during an interview.
+Terrible or not, the application landed her an interview at Columbia in the Department of Nutritional and Metabolic Biology.
+Though had learned her way around a lab, Garbarino had no clue how to conduct herself during an interview.
 Upon arrival, she felt out of place; and her interviewer, the molecular cardiologist Jeanine M. D’Armiento, sensed her discomfort.
 She questioned Garbarino about her background, eventually asking whether she had family members in science or similar fields.

 “My parents sell tickets for Metro North,” Garbarino answered.
 D’Armiento responded in kind: “Jeanne, my dad is a bus driver.”

 Columbia did not accept Garbarino that year.
 But D’Armiento offered her a job as lab technician.
-The ensuing months were a crash course in laboratory etiquette, technique, and tough love.
+The ensuing months were a crash course in laboratory etiquette and a gauntlet of tough love.

 “Dr. D’Armiento let me know when I wasn’t meeting the bar.
 She pushed me and made me learn the concept of accountability,” Garbarino says.
 “I will never stop being grateful for that.”